What Is A Phoenix Periodontist?

 If you have been consistent in your daily at home oral care and have had annual visits to your dentist, it is less likely that you will need to see a periodontist.
 Daily oral care includes brushing twice a day and flossing at least once a day.
 If your oral history does not include smoking or use of any tobacco products, your likelihood of needing to visit a periodontist for gum issues decreases significantly.

-If you are looking for a periodontist in the Phoenix area, contact Dr. Trujillo.
+If you are looking for a periodontist in the Phoenix area, then please reach out to us and schedule an appointment.
 At Arizona Periodontal Group, we understand that proper oral health is connected to overall health.
-If you have any questions or concerns about periodontal issues or procedures, we are here to help you.
+If you have any questions or concerns about periodontal issues or procedures, please let us know and we will be happy to help you.
+We look forward to your visit!

 Start your day with a beautiful smile.